Thursday, August 17, 2017

 Photo Courtesy Of Heloísa Muniz

-Heloísa Muniz is in Portugal right now, and has been there for four months.
-But she’s from Brazil.
-Born and raised in São Paulo.
-The city where she normally resides.
-Despite her frequent travel, she doesn’t have a favourite spot in the world, “My favorite place is to be close to the people I love, regardless of the place.
+Heloísa Muniz is currently in Portugal, where she has been living for the past four months.
+Originally from Brazil, she was born and raised in São Paulo, the city she still considers home.
+Despite her frequent travels, she resists naming a single preferred place.
+“My favorite place is to be close to the people I love, regardless of the place.
 They make it the best place,” she explains.
-Growing up, Muniz always dreamed of graduating as a dancer.
-And dance in the dance companies around the world.

 No comments: